Marchman Act and Baker Act

-The following statutes are designed to protect persons who are impaired due to substance abuse, or who have mental illness as well as the safety of the general public.
+The following statutes are designed to protect persons who are impaired due to substance abuse.
+Along with individual who have mental illness.

-Enacted in 1971, the Baker Act is a Florida statute aimed at protecting the rights of persons with mental illness along with maintaining public safety.
+Enacted in 1971, the Baker Act is a Florida statute aimed at protecting the rights of persons with mental illness and maintaining public safety.
 The Baker Act allows for involuntary examination (what some call emergency commitment).
+Individuals who are considered to be a harm to themselves or others may be involuntary institutionalized.
 It can be initiated by judges, law enforcement officials, or mental health professionals.
 There must be evidence that the person a) has a mental illness (as defined in the Baker Act) and b) is a harm to self, harm to others, or self-neglectful (as defined in the Baker Act).
 Examinations may last up to 72 hours and occur in 100+ Florida Department of Children and Families designated receiving facilities statewide.

 Many things may occur after the examination.
-This includes the release of the individual to the community (or other community placement), a petition for involuntary inpatient placement (what some call civil commitment), involuntary outpatient placement (what some call outpatient commitment or assisted treatment orders), or voluntary treatment (if the person is competent to consent to voluntary treatment and consents to voluntary treatment).
+This includes or other community placement, a petition for civil commitment, involuntary outpatient placement, or voluntary treatment (if the person is competent to consent to voluntary treatment and consents to voluntary treatment).
 The involuntary outpatient placement language in the Baker Act took effect in 2005.

 Marchman Act – Involuntary Assessment – Florida Statute 397.6811

-The Marchman Act allows a Petition for Involuntary Assessment to be filed when there is good faith reason to believe an individual is substance-abuse impaired and because of that impairment, has lost the power of self-control with respect to substance use.
+The Marchman Act allows a Petition for Involuntary Assessment to be filed when there is good reason to believe an individual is substance-abuse impaired.
+Due to impairment they have lost the power of self-control.
 The Petition is filed with the Clerk of Court and must be set for hearing within 10 days.
 Notice of hearing is provided by mail to the petitioners.
-The patient is served notice of hearing by a plainclothes Deputy Sheriff.
+The client is served notice of hearing by a plainclothes Deputy Sheriff.

 Marchman Act- Involuntary Treatment – Florida Statute 397.693